Table of Contents

 - The master of ceremonies asks me to start my presentation.

-- I am explaining all the points mentioned in my presentation in it is flowing well.
+- I am explaining all the points mentioned in my presentation and it is flowing well.

 - All the questions asked by the audience are easy and I am able to answer them perfectly.